API Reference

 reg_metric (str) – Regularization metric. ‘edge_forward_dr_n’, ‘edge_forward_dr_u’, ‘edge_forward_sum’, ‘edge_backward’, ‘node_backward’

-verbose (bool) – Verbose mode, default: False
+verbose (bool) – Verbose mode, default: True

 - Returns: